 Because, *drumrolls*, here comes the most important thing you should know about the Auroras: There’s no guarantee you’ll see them.
 You’ll need to travel plan to increase your chances.

 But don’t worry.
-That’s the fun, the challenge and the adventure!
-We all have the same situation.
+That’s the fun, the challenge and the adventure.

 Näytä tämä julkaisu Instagramissa.

 On this post, you’ll find helpful advice on the best locations, likelihoods, useful forecast sites, what to pack and how to see Auroras even if you are on a budget.

 The Finnish Meteorological Institute is the source of the scientific stats and likelihoods.
 I have updated this post in April 2020.

 You are in the right place to start planning your dream Aurora visit in gorgeous Nordic landscapes.
 Here are all the things this post will cover.
 Grab a cup of coffee and dive in!

 Table of Contents

 - 1 The Best Places to See Northern Lights in Finland